-WHAT CAUSED IT?
+WHAT CAUSED MY CHILD'S AD?

 While the exact cause is unknown, researchers do know that people develop atopic dermatitis because of a combination of genes and a trigger.
-People with AD tend to have an over-reactive immune system that when triggered by something outside or inside the body, responds by producing inflammation.
+Children with AD tend to have an over-reactive immune system that when triggered by something outside or inside the body, responds by producing inflammation.
 It is this inflammation that causes red, itchy and painful skin symptoms.

-Research also shows that some people with atopic dermatitis have a mutation in the gene responsible for filaggrin.
+Research also shows that some children with atopic dermatitis have a mutation in the gene responsible for filaggrin.
 Filaggrin helps our bodies maintain a healthy protective barrier on the very top layer of the skin.
 Without enough filaggrin, moisture can escape and bacteria, viruses and more can enter.
-This is why many people with AD have very dry and infection-prone skin.
+This is why many children with AD have very dry and infectionprone skin.